bensoer/coredns-api/README.md

 To use CoreDNS API, the following tools need to be installed on your system:
 - Docker

+For development, you will also need at minimum:
+- Node v18 LTS

 # Setup
 To setup the project for your homelab, the easiest setup is to create a `docker-compose.yaml` to deploy everything.